NASA released a ton of software for free and here’s some you should try

 Tell HR they’re about to blast off with aerospace-grade hiring practices.
 First there’s the Integrated Cognitive Assessment Tool: Combining Person, System, and Mission, which tells you whether someone is capable of performing a certain job in space — or in sales.

 Then, in order to be sure you’re not hiring a klutz, submit them to the Fine Motor Skills iPad test.
 It’ll prove they can operate a touchscreen interface without bringing the company down.
-(In fact this might be useful for testing prosthetic hands and robotics.)
+(In fact, this might be useful for testing prosthetic hands and robotics.)

 Never read a cover letter again.
 Just unleash the Semantic Text Mining and Annotation for Information Extraction and Trend Analysis Tool on the pile of resumes you’ve got waiting for your attention and have it flag any with certain combinations of “social media” and “guru” it might find.